VMware

 VMware's desktop software runs on Microsoft Windows, Linux, and macOS.
 VMware ESXi, its enterprise software hypervisor, is an operating system that runs on server hardware.

-In May 2022, Broadcom Inc. announced an agreement to acquire VMware in a cash-and-stock transaction valued at $61 billion.

 History

 Early history

-In 1998, VMware was founded by Diane Greene, Mendel Rosenblum, Scott Devine, Edward Wang and Edouard Bugnion.
-Greene and Rosenblum were both graduate students at the University of California, Berkeley.
-Edouard Bugnion remained the chief architect and CTO of VMware until 2005, and went on to found Nuova Systems (now part of Cisco).
-For the first year, VMware operated in stealth mode, with roughly 20 employees by the end of 1998.
-The company was launched officially early in the second year, in February 1999, at the DEMO Conference organized by Chris Shipley.
-The first product, VMware Workstation, was delivered in May 1999, and the company entered the server market in 2001 with VMware GSX Server (hosted) and VMware ESX Server (hostless).
+In 1998, VMware was founded by Diane Greene, Mendel Rosenblum, Scott Devine, Ellen Wang, and Edouard Bugnion.
+Greene and Rosenblum were graduate students at the University of California, Berkeley.
+Edouard Bugnion remained the chief architect and CTO of VMware until 2005 and went on to found Nuova Systems (now part of Cisco).
+VMware operated in stealth mode for the first year, with roughly 20 employees by the end of 1998.
+The company was launched officially early in the second year, in February 1999, at the DEMO conference organized by Chris Shipley.
+The first product, VMware Workstation, was delivered in May 1999, and the company entered the server market in 2001 with VMware GSX Server (hosted) and VMware ESX Server (host-less).

 In 2003, VMware launched VMware Virtual Center, vMotion, and Virtual Symmetric Multi-Processing (SMP) technology.
 64-bit support was introduced in 2004.